-Are More Kids Today Suffering From Asthma Than Previous Generations?
-Here Are The Stats
+More Kids Today Are Suffering From Asthma Than Previous Generations, & Here's Why

 Asthma is the leading chronic disease in children, and the prevalence of asthma has been rising in the United States and around the world.
 More kids today are suffering from asthma than previous generations.
 The reasons as to why asthma is growing in prevalence are not totally clear, but researchers believe it may due to a number of reasons like tobacco smoke and air pollution from traffic, according to Tufts Now.